Ontario Votes 2011

 3 years of Mahinda Rajapaksa

-10 November 2008, terribly early in the morning
+10 November 2008, early morning

 During the last election the LTTE asked — is that the right word? — the residents of Jaffna to boycott the election.
 And, in doing so cemented a win for Mahinda Rajapaksa, who was quite clear about his intentions when it came to dealing with the LTTE within Sri Lanka.
 The day before the election I had agreed with the LTTE boycott, because the political system in Sri Lanka has clearly failed its Tamil people.
 My thinking here was one of abstract politics: people shouldn’t take part in a broken system.
 For the LTTE, I suspect it had more to do with their belief that a solution for the Tamil people’s problems lay solely with them.
 And now 3 years later, the Sri Lankan government rejected a ceasefire with the LTTE.
 On any given day TamilNet reports on various murders and kidnappings in Jaffna and the East, on bombings, disappearances, etc. Sri Lanka sounds like it is the worse it has been in years.